Tustin/psn-php/README.md

 Visit the [wiki](https://github.com/Tustin/psn-php/wiki) for this project to see how to setup and use this wrapper.

 ## Todo
- - Send message attachments (images & other if possible)
+ - Send message attachments (video, audio clips, etc)